• Skip to primary navigation

 Yes, I’d like to sponsor a family!

 A rural community at the base of Pine Mountain in Eastern Kentucky, Jenkins has one of highest poverty rates in the state.
 Letcher County, where Jenkins is located, was once a prominent coal mining area, providing over 24,000 jobs for the local population.
 Today, the number of coal-related jobs has dwindled to about 100.
 Jenkin’s population, currently just over 2,000, has steadily decreased and poverty is widespread.
-According to 2017 data, in Jenkins:

-• 51% of families have an annual income under $25,000.
+• 28.4% of households have an income of under $15,000

 Family-to-Family’s Jenkins community partner is Angela Gibson, the Family Resource and Youth Service Center liaison for the Jenkins Independent School District.
 Angela identifies families in need for our program and distributes monthly groceries to the families.
 The Whitesburg Walmart provides groceries for our sponsored families.